williamw520/zigjr/README.md

 packaged into a JSON-RPC error response with the `InternalError` code.

 ### Memory Management
-When using `RpcRegistry`, memory management is straightforward.
+When using `RpcDispatcher`, memory management is straightforward.
 Any memory obtained from the allocator passed to a handler is automatically freed after the request completes.
 Handlers do not need to perform manual cleanup.
 Memory is freed in the `dispatcher.dispatchEnd()` phase.